Favorite Blue

 Favorite Blue was a Japanese pop band active from 1996 until 2000.
-Takashi Kimura became a record producer and composer of the m.o.v.e.
-Maya Matsuzaki left Avex and formed mamy drop.
+Guitarist Takashi Kimura went on to become a record producer and composer for the band m.o.v.e.
+Vocalist Maya Matsuzaki left Favorite Blue's label, Avex and formed the band Mamy Drop (stylised in all lower case) independently.
+The band's most successful single was "Change by Me", which peaked at number 29 on the Oricon charts.